TomPace101/nanopore_diffusion/new_notes.md

 (This is actually closer to the way it worked before: ParameterSet has methods for constructing file paths.)
 Maybe it won't work, but you can try.

+_ISSUE_ Paths: you never know if it will be a locator, path, or string.
+Render-at-point-of-use will work for the locator-to-path step.
+But still I don't know if I have a path or a string.
+I can assume it's a string, but then I can never use paths.
+I can cast it to a path, but that might be redundant.
+Right now, there are possible cases where the code requires one or the other, but there isn't a conversion done.
+How do we systematically find such cases?
+You could do this:
+- render to make sure you have a path or string
+- then case to path or string, as needed.
+But that's tedious.
+And prone to being forgotten.

-_TODO_ There are input files for the simulation test that aren't tracked in git.
+_ISSUE_ There are input files for the simulation test that aren't tracked in git.
 We need to have another validation step generate this file first.
 That will require the expression projector.

-_TODO_ the simulation test doesn't compare the file output Maybe we even need a way to compare yaml files other than just bytewise.
+_ISSUE_ the simulation test doesn't compare the file output Maybe we even need a way to compare yaml files other than just bytewise.
 For example, compare floats to a limited precision.

-_TODO_ the homogenization simulation requests have no property schema, and an incomplete docstring
+_ISSUE_ the homogenization simulation requests have no property schema, and an incomplete docstring

-_FEATURE_ run with doit without dodo.
-See old notes about this.
-This requires digging into doit and copying out some of its code.
-The advantage is obvious: less time waiting for things to rerun.

 _ISSUE_ output pvd files are cleaned, but their corresponding vtu files are not This is because the request doesn't know about these files.